archiewald/blog/_posts/2018-12-10-angular-jenkins-tests.md

 "e2e:ci": "ng e2e --protractorConfig=e2e/protractor.ci.conf.js"
 ```

-Test if these CI variant scripts work in your local environment, they did on my macOS 🙂
+You can test if these CI variant scripts work in your local environment, they did on my macOS 🙂

 ## create a JenkinsFile ♻️